LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

 # Speed Guide
-The Speed Guide utility allows users and developers, who do not have access to **LSEG Workspace/Eikon** desktop applications, a simple and quick way to easily browse market data content available within Refinitiv's Data Platform.
+The Speed Guide utility allows users and developers, who do not have access to **LSEG Workspace/Eikon** desktop applications, a simple and quick way to easily browse market data content available within LSEG Real-Time Platform.
 The following guide outlines the fundamental purpose of speed guides and provides basic instructions to use the utility.
 In addition, outlines the components and basic instructions to build the tool using the source code available within this project.

 # Overview

-The Speed Guide utility allows users and developers who do not have access to the desktop application to browse market data content available from Refinitiv's Data Platform.
+The Speed Guide utility allows users and developers who do not have access to the desktop application to browse market data content available from LSEG Real-Time Platform.
 The utility provides access to either  cloud-based, Real-Time -- Optimized services or directly to your deployed Real-Time servers.

-When building applications consuming streaming market data, developers often need a list of RICs (Refinitiv Instrument Codes), and the values they contain, for certain market, exchange, or instrument types.
+When building applications consuming streaming market data, developers often need a list of RICs (Instrument Codes), and the values they contain, for certain market, exchange, or instrument types.
 The list of fields provided for these instrument types will differ depending on the type of asset.
 To aid in the discovery and understanding of these assets, the Speed Guide utility is a graphical tool presenting data screen displays.
 These data screens, or ***speed guides***, help users navigate through the universe of RICs and list the fields available for the specific asset.
 Developers will be presented with a simple organization of the data to gain a better understanding which includes complex structures such as Option Chains, Indices, Futures, etc.

 The Speed Guide tool registers for Snapshot only data content (i.e, non-streaming).